vnotex/vnote/en_us/docs/Users/Themes and Styles.md

 }
 ```

-### Customize ICONS
+### Customize Icons

-Vnotex Support for adding custom icon folders in themes `icons`, After placing the `SVG` format image of the corresponding name inside, the icon customization in the theme can be realized.

-Sample directory:
+Customizing the icons used in VNote is supported by putting all related icon files in the folder `icons` within a theme.

+For a complete list of file names of the icons, please check [icons](https://github.com/vnotex/vnote/tree/master/src/data/core/icons).

+A sample directory structure:

 ```
 .